piantedosi/piantedosi.github.io/pages/segmentation/precision and recall in continuous anomaly detection.md

 # Introduction to segmentation

 Image segmentation is the task of dividing, a given image, in multiple "zones".
 Each zone corresponds to a different class, for example: sky, tree, road and building can all be different class.
 The segmented image is often called *mask* or ground truth.
-In other terms we can thought a segmentation problems as a multiclass classification problem applied to each pixel in an image.
+In other terms we can thought a segmentation problem as a multiclass classification problem applied to each pixel in an image.
 ![image info](./example.png)

 In this post we will explore how to build an image segmentation algorithm in PyTorch.
 The dataset that we will use is the [Scene Understanding Datasets](http://dags.stanford.edu/projects/scenedataset.html).
 In this dataset there are 715 different images with relative mask regions.
-Each pixel can belong to eight different class: sky, tree, road, grass, water, building, mountain, or foreground object plus a special class for unknow classification.
+Each pixel can belong to eight different classes: sky, tree, road, grass, water, building, mountain, or foreground object plus a special class for unknow classification.
 ![image info](./image_examples.png)

 # Some data preparation